rsaihe/l-system/README.md

 # l-system
-Renders fractal patterns using L-systems with Python's turtle graphics.
+Renders fractal patterns using L-systems and Python's turtle graphics.

 Use `$ python3 lsys.py -h` for help with using the command line tool.